Ilana Rozentalienė

 Ilana Rozentalienė (née Epšteinaitė; born 1937) was a Lithuanian chess player.
 She was two times winner of Lithuanian Women's Chess Championship (1962, 1965).

 Biography

 Ilana's parents died in the Kovno Ghetto, in Vilijampolė, a suburb of the city of Kaunas.
 Julija Bernotaitė, a Lithuanian woman, put Ilana to sleep with drugs, smuggled her in a sack of potatoes from the ghetto to a village in Radviliškis District, and introduced her to everyone as her daughter.
 Later, Ilana lived in Vilnius.

-In the 1960s, she was one of the leading Lithuanian chess players.
+In the 1960s, she was one of the leading Lithuanian female chess players.
 She won four medals at the Lithuanian Women's Chess Championships: two gold (1962, 1965) and two bronze (1960, 1968).

 Her son is Eduardas Rozentalis (b.
 1963), chess grandmaster.
 Her cousin is writer Dalija Epšteinaitė.